 When the two halves match up perfectly, fuse them together into one hollow shape.
 Use the serrated rib to rough up the rim of each half and paint on an even coat of water.
 Allow the clay to soften a bit before joining the halves.

 The mouthpiece shown below is approximately 1 inch wide, 1 1/2 inches long and 3/4 of an inch thick.
 Notice that the mouthpiece shape has squared sides with a slight taper from back to front.
 The mouthpiece is thick enough to allow for the later insertion of the beveled popsicle stick to create the windway.
 The shape of the mouthpiece can be smoothed after it has been attached to the body.
 Lay the mouthpiece next to the body to determine the best place for attachment.

+After the mouthpiece is attached, pick up the body and smooth away the seam.
+Complete this step thoroughly to minimize the risk of cracking later.
 Carefully insert the popsicle stick into the mouthpiece to create the windway.
 Care must be taken to ensure that the stick passes through the mouthpiece parallel to the top and bottom surfaces and squarely with the sides.
 Slow even pressure is best.